 By now, or at least, hopefully by now, you have figured out the lone wolf approach doesn’t work well in survival situations.
 Despite numerous fiction novels featuring the protagonist as a lone wolf survivor, having a team, group or MAG (Mutual Assistance Group) dramatically increases your chances for survival.

-There are no simple rules to finding and picking group members, and you’re cautioned to be very careful.
+There are no simple rules for finding and picking group members, and you’re cautioned to be very careful.
 The average human is made up of a complex mixture of emotion and logic.
 While this makes us smart and compassionate, it also makes us dangerous.
-Compounding the issue even more, someone you deemed as stable in normal circumstances can turn into either a basket case or a threat to the members of the group under pressure.
+Compounding the issue, even more, someone you deemed as stable in normal circumstances can turn into either a basket case or a threat to the members of the group under pressure.

-Finding group members is a lot like finding a spouse: you won’t know how compatible they are after only a few meetings.
+Finding prepper group members is a lot like finding a spouse: you don’t know how compatible they are after only a few meetings.
 Likewise, the success of a group is partly determined by everyone’s willingness to work hard at it.
 There will be differences of opinions, arguments, heated discussions, and many emotional conflicts.
 This is all normal, but it all needs to be properly addressed, especially since this group is supposed to be like a second family.

-What Makes A Good Group Member
+Who Makes A Good Prepper Group Member?

 The best advice here is to listen to your gut instinct.
 If you haven’t developed your gut instinct yet, you’ll be at a distinct disadvantage but you might as well start developing it now.